Interior Colors for Home Staging

 A mostly monochromatic room with green accents

 A fan deck or paint color swatch from any home improvement store can help you select interior colors for home staging.
-The great thing about paint sample strips is that they take a lot of guess work out of choosing paint colors, as they contain one color in several different values.
+Paint sample strips help take the guess work out of choosing paint colors, as they contain the same color in several different values.